 Q: Are there laundry facilities nearby?

 A: Coin-operated laundry facilities are located on the first floor of the residence hall.
-Students will need to supply their own laundry detergent and laundry baskets/bags.
+Students will need to supply their own laundry detergent ("he" laundry detergent only) and laundry baskets/bags.

 Q: Is there a gym on campus that I will have access to?